domtronn/atom-tabs.el/README.md

 display as tabs, by default, it uses **Open Order** _i.e._ the order which you open files in.

-All options can be seen by customizing `atom-tabs--buffer-list:type`, these are a couple of other options.
+All options can be seen by customizing `atom-tabs-type--buffer-list`, these are a couple of other options.

 | Value | Behaviour |